 This unfair pattern is visible in most marriages where a spouse dominates their partner and disturbs the marital equation with a series of abusive patterns.
 There are numerous ways in which abuse while dating or in a marriage can be defined.
 Before delving deeper into it, let us first find out the types of abusive relationships.

+What is an abusive relationship definition?
 When one person hurts another person, whether physically or mentally, it is known as abuse.
 It usually happens in a cycle, and continues over a period.
-There can be different types of abuse in relationships.
-These can be classified as:
+What is considered abuse in a relationship?
+There are different types and can be classified as:

-- Physical abuse: This kind of abuse is characterised by physical assault.
-It can include hitting, slapping, kicking, choking, and in extreme cases even burning and mutilation.
+- Physical abuse: This kind of abuse is characterized by physical assault.
+It can include hitting, slapping, kicking, choking, and in extreme cases, even burning and mutilation.
 Signs of physical abuse may manifest as bruises, cuts, and other physical marks

 - Emotional abuse: Using insults, hurtful words, and undue criticism to make the other person feel bad.
 Emotional abuse can be done in private, or even in public.
 Hurtful remarks about a person’s looks or abilities all amount to emotional abuse